Rakesh6430/Rakesh6430/README.md

 <h1 align="center">Hi 👋, I'm Rakesh Roshan Paul</h1>

 [![Typing SVG](https://readme-typing-svg.demolab.com?font=Fira+Code&weight=200&size=18&duration=3000&pause=&color=9AAD24&vCenter=true&multiline=true&width=435&height=60&lines=A+Software+Quality+Assurance+Enthusiastic.)](https://git.io/typing-svg)
-- 📌Looking for a challenging career with a progressive software company that can get benefit from my technical skills and abilities in the field of Software Testing.
+- Looking for a challenging career with a progressive software company that can get benefit from my technical skills and abilities in the field of Software Testing.
-- 📌An honest, reliable, and disciplined approach to my work
+- An honest, reliable, and disciplined approach to my work
-- 📌The ability to follow the rules and procedures
+- The ability to follow the rules and procedures
-- 📌An ability to be honest with my colleagues
+- An ability to be honest with my colleagues
-- 📌Always try to give my best to complete a given task
+- Always try to give my best to complete a given task
-- 📌A positive and enthusiastic attitude to my work
+- A positive and enthusiastic attitude to my work
 - 📫 You can reach me for any queries **rakeshroshanpaul@gmail.com**
 - 📄 You can find my portfolio [@rakesh.portoflio](https://rakesh6430.github.io/rakesh.portfolio/)